MikeDanSan/c-programming/README.md

 - use logical conditions to control the flow of a program via branch statements (if-else), repetition (for/while loop) and nesting of these structures
 - create and utilize arrays of integers and floating point numbers.
 - use FOR and WHILE loop and create programs using them as nest branch statements.
+- create arrays of characters (strings), use the null terminator, and manipulate strings to find their lengths.
+- sort through arrays: alphabetizing strings, ordering numbers, finding specific numbers, etc.